ZachGawlik/print-to-resist/README.md

 2. Run `yarn` or `npm install` to install the project’s dependencies.
 3. Run `npm start` to run the development webpack server.
 Visit it at `localhost:3000`.

 By default, the front end dev server will run on port 3000.
-It will proxy all API requests to port 4000 where the back end server runs locally.
+It will proxy all API requests to port 4000 where the [back end](https://github.com/zachgawlik/print-to-resist-backend) server runs locally.

+## Tests

+Jest tests for the async actions, reducers, utils, and components can be run with `npm test`.